Find USDA Eligible Properties in Montana

 There are 8,134 USDA backed residential loans in Montana with an average loan balance of $113,422.
 Over 76% of the loans went to help first time home buyers.
 Borrowers were an average age of 37 years old.
 The typical appraised home value was around $119,022.
 On average the rural home size purchased with this loan was approximately 1,315 square feet.

 The size of Montana is roughly 380,831 square kilometers.
-USDA defined regions of rural loan ineligibility in Montana cover 585 square kilometers of the state.
+USDA defined regions of rural loan ineligibility in Montana covers about 585 square kilometers of the state.
+That is a mere 0.15% of the state is ineligible for traditional USDA home loans.
 See the interactive geographic illustration below for more details.
-A mere 0.15% of the state is ineligible for traditional USDA home loans.

-Select from the list of counties below or use the search feature to find houses in a city where you would like to live.
+Select from the list of counties below or use the search feature above to find houses in a city where you would like to live.
+Some popular medium sized cities in Montana include Columbia Falls, Butte, Whitefish, and Stevensville.

 Search 56 Counties of Montana

 A USDA loan is a mortgage option available to eligible homebuyers that is sponsored by the United States Department of Agriculture to promote homeownership in rural communities.
 USDA Loans, sometimes called "RD Loans," offer 100% financing options on eligible rural properties.
-USDAProperties can help you find Search for USDA Eligible Properties throughout the state of Montana.
+USDAProperties can help you find USDA Rural Development Eligibile Homes throughout the state of Montana.

 Montana was admitted into the United States on November 8th, 1889 where the state capitol today resides in Helena.